 Where to Buy Chocolate in Amsterdam

 - While it's become a bit of a tourist favorite, we still have a sweet spot for Puccini Bomboni's (Staalstraat 17 and Singel 184) bonbons.
-Whether you prefer tried-and-tested flavors (caramel, cognac or walnut) or you're a chocoholic with a sense of adventure (aniseed, gin or tamarind), there's sure to be something to satisfy.
+Whether you prefer tried-and-tested flavors (caramel, cognac, or walnut) or you're a chocoholic with a sense of adventure (aniseed, gin, or tamarind), there's sure to be something to satisfy.
 Aside from their handsomely sized handmade bonbons, they also stock cocoa, sprinkles, and other chocolate delights.
-They lovingly wrap these beauties up so beautifully - in glossy purple packaging with a bow - that their bonbons make an oh so tasteful gift.
+They lovingly wrap these beauties up so beautifully - in bright purple packaging with a bow —that their bonbons make an oh so tasteful gift.

-- Chocolatl (Hazenstraat 25a) is one of our favorite new chocolate shops in Amsterdam.
+- Chocolatl (Hazenstraat 25a) is a favorite chocolate shop in Amsterdam.
 The shop is specialized in premium international chocolate bars.
 You'll find everything from famous French chocolatier Francois Pralus' 100% cocoa bar to quirky chocolate sushi sets by Summerbird, Cluizel's tin of chocolate 'sardines' and a chocolate bacon bar from Vosges.
 Owner Eric Spande is not only personable but also supremely knowledgeable about his products.
 A rare treat.

 - Metropolitan Deli (Warmoesstraat 135) for Kees Raat's famous (and often innovative) bonbons, pastries and authentically delicious Italian gelato.

 - Van Soest Chocolatier (Utrechtsestraat 143) makes the city's best Sinterklaas chocolate letters, packaged in gorgeous chocolate brown, gold, and turquoise packaging.